Most Active Stories

-Parker expressed support for the plan, but didn’t quantify how many jobs it would affect.
+Parker expressed support for the plan, but didn’t specify how many jobs would be affected.

 “There will still be people doing the work - they may just be doing it as employees for another organization,” said Parker.
 “For example, if we end up outsourcing paratransit, then the number of people who are getting paychecks from MARTA will certainly shrink substantially.”